apache/apisix/docs/en/latest/discovery/kubernetes.md

 ---
 > Q: How to get [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) token value \
-> A: Assume your [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) located in namespace apisix and name is kubernetes-discovery, you can use the following steps to get token value
+> A: Assume your [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) located in namespace apisix and name is Kubernetes-discovery, you can use the following steps to get token value
 >
 > 1. Get secret name: \
 > you can execute the following command, the output of the first column is the secret name we want